 Integrating APIs - the Types and Processes involved

-APIs and API integration have become an increasingly ubiquitous aspect of the digital market and incorporated into more and more products over the past decade.
+APIs and API integration has become an increasingly ubiquitous aspect of the digital market and incorporated into more and more products over the past decade.
 Therefore, it is important to better understand how integrating APIs is an important part of business life.
-We should consider APIs as a form of business contract and can have a tremendous impact on a business strategy.
+We should consider APIs as a form of business contract that can have a tremendous impact on a business strategy.
+The importance of APIs and their integration demands a sense of understanding from the start of a project.
+For this reason, it is important to consider the Project Discovery Phase as well as the type of contract to enter.
+The most beneficial contract model is the Time and Material which provides the best control and vision over a software development project.
 We use API integration for many reasons according to their purpose, such as allowing the backend to communicate with the frontend.
 There is also the API integration that extends a business or website by offering additional services, such as geo-locating services for finding directions to a business.

 During this article, we will discover what is API integration by looking at APIs by Policies and APIs by Uses.
 Some benefits of API integration will surface as we also look at the different APIs, such as REST APIs and SOAP APIs, and when to use each one.
 Further to this, we will look at more detailed information on the role of APIs and the actual integration with examples of language.